 Hepatitis B Diagnosis is done after a physical examination followed by a couple of tests.
 The Hepatitis B doctor will look for Signs of liver damage like belly pain yellowing skin before prescribing the following Hepatitis B tests:

 - Blood tests: Blood tests look for Signs of the Hepatitis B virus.
 It can also determine whether you have an acute or chronic infection.

 - Liver Ultrasound: A liver ultrasound is used to check the amount of liver damage.

 - Liver Biopsy: The liver biopsy involves sending a small sample of your lover for biopsy to determine if there is any liver damage.

 The Treatment of Hepatitis B depends on the type of infection you have.
 The usual courses of Treatment of Hepatitis B include:

 - Antiviral Medications: These medicines for Hepatitis B are prescribed to help your body fight the virus and slow down the damage caused to your liver.
 Antiviral medications are a Hepatitis B cure for acute infections.

 - Interferon Injections: These injections help your body fight the infection and Prevent long-term Treatment against the virus.
 It is often prescribed for young women who plan on getting pregnant soon.

 - Liver Transplant: A liver transplant is often prescribed if your liver has been damaged beyond repair.
 The surgeon replaces your damaged liver with a new healthy liver.

 If you are concerned about your health and have observed Symptoms that indicate Hepatitis B, it is essential to meet a Gastroenterologist as soon as possible.
-Cure.fit offers you the option of having video consultations with the top doctors in the country.
-With their help, you will be able to chart out a course of Treatment and be on the road to recovery soon enough.
+Cure.fit offers you the option of having online doctor consultation with the top doctors in the country.
+With their help, you will be able to chart out a course of treatment and be on the road to recovery soon enough.